-Mic check: the best podcast microphones for recording your voice at home
+Best podcast microphone 2022: the top mics for recording your voice | Stuff

 Yes, we are truly living in the age of the podcast.
 From football to fitness to films, no topic is too niche to be discussed at length for legions of listeners.
 Which means you’re probably sitting on a pod-worthy pitch right now.

-Whether you’re ready to broadcast your hot takes to the masses or reckon recording your voice just seems like good fun, you’ll need a good microphone to make it happen.
-That’s why we’ve tested six of the best podcast mics to see which is the top option for capturing your vocal tones in all their dulcet glory.
+Whether you’re ready to broadcast your hot takes to the masses or reckon recording your voice just seems like good fun, the best podcast microphones make it a cinch to capture crisp vocals at home.

+Not sure how to pick the right mic?
+We’ve tested all of the best podcast microphones and recommended our favourites in the list below – so you can focus on perfecting your pronunciation.

 Additional words: Rob Ostlere & Tomi Adebeyo